9. Public Health Services

 - Improve child health and development.

-It may be provided to individuals in need (targeted services) or provided to an entire population (universal) (Health Care Coalition on Violence, 1998).
+It may be provided to individuals in need (targeted services) or provided to an entire population (universal).

 Authorizations for Public Health Services

-2. Health promotion/counseling public health services as identified on the previous pages do not need prior authorization.
+2. Health promotion/counseling public health services as identified on the previous pages do not need prior authorization, nor is there a limit to number of PHN home visits allowed for identified needs.

 3. For other home care services such as skilled nursing visits, physical, speech or occupational therapy, home health aides and home IV therapy, please refer to the authorization requirements grid on the Eligibility & Authorizations page of the UCare provider website.
 Contact information for the appropriate authorizing entity is listed at the end of the chapter.
 The agency needs to be Medicare-certified to provide therapeutic home care services.

 4. Public health agencies need to communicate with primary care clinics regarding services they have provided to their patients so that this information can be incorporated into the patient’s medical home chart.
-This is often done by way of fax forms listing services rendered.
+This is often done by way of fax forms listing services rendered but may also be transmitted electronically.

 5. Home care from Personal Care Assistants (PCA) still requires prior authorization.